rbngtm1/AWS_Exam/solutions_architect_associate_key_notes/Part I.md

   * 512 MB (Ephemeral disk capacity/ temp space)
 #### Requirement to create a subnet in an AWS VPC which will host around 20 hosts.
 This subnet will be used to host web servers.
   * 10.0.1.0/27
-  * The availabe IP addresses for this CIDR block is 32 addresses.
+  * The available IP addresses for this CIDR block is 32 addresses.
 However, the first four IP addresses and the last IP addresses in each subnet CIDR blocks are reserved and cannot be assigned to an instance.
 This is the reason why in the explanation part, it has been written as 27 IP addresses are available for location.
   **Note:**
   * 10.0.1.0 : Network address
   * 10.0.1.1 : Reserved by AWS
   * 10.0.1.2 : Reserved by AWS
   * 10.0.1.3 : Reserved by AWS
   * 10.0.1.31 : Network Broadcast Address
 #### You run a website which hosts videos and you have 2 types of members premium fee paying members and free members.
 All videos uploaded by both your premium members and free members are processed by a fleet of EC2 instances which will poll as videos are uploaded.
-However, you need that your premium fee paying memebers videos have a higher priority than your free members.
+However, you need that your premium fee paying members videos have a higher priority than your free members.
 How you design SQS?
   * Create 2 SQS queue, one for premium and one for free members.
 Program your EC2 fleet to poll the premium queue first and if empty, to then poll your free members SQS queue
 #### True about SSE
   * SSE encrypts message as soon as Amazon SQS receives them